Grotta Bella: Archaeology

 Typological distribution of votive objects at Grotta Bella from the 6th-4th centuries BCE.

 Mössbauer spectrum of a sample of clay artifacts from Grotta Bella.

 Typology of votive artifacts in Grotta Bella dated between the 4th to the early 1st-century BCE.

 The site was first recorded in 1902 by the geologist Bernardino Lotti, although the area was not extensively analyzed until the 1950s, when a team of speleologists examined and mapped the cave.
 Archaeological excavations were first conducted at the site from 1970-1973 by the University of Milan and the Soprintendenza per i Beni Archeologici dell’Umbria.
 Later excavations conducted by the Gruppo Speleologico Todi in the 1990s explored the deepest layers of the site, uncovering new areas in the process, such as the Skeleton Hall.
 This same area was reexamined from 2019-2021 by the Enzo dei Medici, an Italian organization dedicated to speleological research.

-Archaeological investigation of the site has indicated that the cave was occupied by various peoples from the 5th-millenium BCE to the 4th-century CE.
+Archaeological investigation of the site has indicated that the cave was occupied by various peoples from the 5th-millennium BCE to the 4th-century CE.
 Human habitation in the cave, during the Neolithic, was primarily concentrated within the immediate entrance hall.
 The material of this area was characterized by domestic items such as hearths, the remains of meals, stone or metal tools, millstones, obsidians, flints, and painted wares.
 Besides the natural shelter provided by any cave, it is likely that Grotta Bella was particularly attractive to early humans because the entrance section was thoroughly lit by sunlight and because—during wet seasons—water would accumulate on and drip from the stalactites, thereby providing an accessible, albeit seasonal, source of water.
 In contrast to the relatively accommodating entrance area, the deepest known section of the cave—the Skeleton Hall—was devoid of natural light and difficult to navigate.
 This area likely lacked any significant human settlement, though it was probably utilized as a burial ground by the prehistoric population of the site, as multiple bones belong to at least nine separate individuals were uncovered within this remote section of the cave.
 The presence of domestic animal bones at the site may indicate that the area was frequented by farmers during the Middle Neolithic.